-Useful for comparing different score calculators and/or constraint implementations (presuming that the solver configurations do not differ otherwise).
+Useful for comparing different score calculators and/or score rule implementations (presuming that the solver configurations do not differ otherwise).
 Also useful to measure the scalability cost of an extra constraint.

 17.4.7.
 Time spent summary (graph And table)